johnmartinsson/crawl-ml-proceedings/README.md

 - iclm, back to 2013,
 - neurips, back to 1988

+# Rank abstracts to own research using LLMs
 Do this for all venues if you want papers from all of them.

     python find_papers.py